Snowflake-Labs/snowpark-python-demos/tpcds-customer-lifetime-value/README.md

 Snowflake-ML enables data scientists to write code similar to what they would in popular libraries such as Scikit-Learn or XGBoost, but with a crucial difference as compared to the previous approach in Snowflake - it enables preparing data and building machine learning models with a significant reduction in the amount of code required.

 With Snowflake-ML, you can leverage snowflake.ml.modeling.preprocessing and snowflake.ml.modeling for transformation and training.
-The **fit()** method of a transformer, like OneHotEncoder, or an algorithm, like XGBRegressor, facilitates computation pushdown to Snowflake, significantly simplifying the process of machine learning model building.
+The **.fit()** method of a transformer, like OneHotEncoder, or an algorithm, like XGBRegressor, facilitates computation pushdown to Snowflake, significantly simplifying the process of machine learning model building.

 Notably, the pre-processing functions like **.filter()** utilize Snowflake's SQL engine for distributed multi-node execution, effectively handling large amounts of data without running into memory or computational challenges.
 The algorithms available are identical to those in established libraries such as Scikit-Learn, XGBoost, and LightGBM, but executed securely within Snowflake's Python sandbox.

 ![Snowflake ML Concept](./snowflakeml.png)